f20190201/google-flights-clone/README.md

 A modern flight booking website clone built with React, Material-UI, and Tailwind CSS, featuring comprehensive mock flight data and a professional UI matching Google Flights design.

-***IMPORTANT:*** Since APIs could not be integrated due to payment issues, only a few airports are supported for search like **San Francisco, New York, Chicago, Miami, Denver etc**
+‼️***IMPORTANT:*** Since APIs could not be integrated due to payment issues, only a few airports are supported for search like **San Francisco, New York, Chicago, Miami, Denver etc**‼️

 ## Features